ZahraSahranavard/ZahraSahranavard/README.md

 ###

-<p align="left"> I'm Zahra Sahranavard, an AI Developer with a strong passion for pushing the boundaries of <b>Machine Learning</b>, <b>Deep Learning</b> and <b>Computer Vision</b>.
-My GitHub account showcases a collection of projects exploring diverse applications of these techniques.
-While I'm fascinated by the broader scope of Data Science, my core focus lies in building and optimizing intelligent models.
-Proficient in Python and leveraging TensorFlow framework, along with libraries like Keras, Scikit-learn, and OpenCV, I strive to create practical and impactful AI solutions.I'm eager to connect with fellow researchers, engineers, and innovators in the AI field.
-Let's collaborate and shape the future of intelligence! ☺️🫰🏻<br><br>-
+<p align="left"> I'm Zahra Sahranavard, an AI Developer and Data Scientist deeply passionate about pushing the boundaries of <b>Machine Learning</b>, <b>Deep Learning</b>, and <b>Computer Vision</b>.
+My core focus lies in building and optimizing intelligent models.
+Proficient in Python and leveraging the <b>TensorFlow</b> framework, along with libraries like <b>Keras</b>, <b>Scikit-learn</b>, and <b>OpenCV</b>, I strive to create practical and impactful AI solutions.

+I believe that collaboration is key to unlocking the full potential of artificial intelligence, and I'm always open to discussing new ideas, sharing insights, and working together on groundbreaking projects.
+Eager to connect with fellow researchers, engineers, and innovators in the AI field, I'm always excited to learn and contribute to the vibrant AI community.
+Let's connect, collaborate, and shape the future of intelligence together!
+Feel free to reach out! ☺️🫰🏻<br><br>-

 ###